skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 - **Enhanced Error Handling**: Improved handling of streaming errors for increased reliability.
 - **Restored Missing Functions**: Fixed issues caused by missing functions to ensure features work as intended.

-## Control Center
-### New Features
-- **Countdown Feature**: Added a countdown feature to enhance time management during tasks.

-### Improvements
-- **Optimized Conversation Search**: Improved the performance of conversation search requests for faster results.

-### Bug Fixes
-- **Conversation Name Update in Breadcrumb**: Fixed an issue where the conversation name in the breadcrumb did not update after renaming.
-- **Safari Browser Compatibility**: Corrected the positioning of dialog boxes on Safari for a better user experience.
-- **Chat Box Truncation Issue**: Resolved issues where text was being truncated in the conversation chat box.
-- **Conversation Deletion UI Update**: Deleting a conversation now correctly updates the user interface.
-- **Conversation List Loading on Tall Monitors**: Fixed loading issues of the conversation list on tall monitors.
-- **Duplicate Connection Notifications**: Prevented multiple connection success toast notifications for a cleaner interface.
-- **Enhanced Message Rendering**: Improved message rendering to exclude ending tags from URL-highlighted text.

 ==> releases/oct-16th-2023.md <==
 ---